A Survey on Deep Learning-based Single Image Crowd Counting: Network Design, Loss Function and Supervisory Signal: Deep Neural Network Design

-\item \textit{Pyramid architecture} is yet another approach to address scale variations (e.g., AFP~\cite{kang2018crowd} and CP-CNN~\cite{sindagi2017generating}), which mainly consists of two subgroups, image pyramid, and feature pyramid pooling.
-For the image pyramid-based model, as Fig.~\ref{fig:ip} shows, different scale of the image pyramid (scale 1, ..., scale S) is feed into an FCN to predict the density map of that scale.
+Image pyramid and feature pyramid architectures are yet another approach to address scale variations (e.g., AFP~\cite{kang2018crowd}, CP-CNN~\cite{sindagi2017generating}, ~\cite{amirgholipour2020pdanet} and~\cite{xu2022autoscale}), which mainly consists of two subgroups, image pyramid, and feature pyramid pooling.
+For the image pyramid-based model, as Fig.~\ref{fig:network} (d) shows, different scale of the image pyramid (scale 1, ..., scale S) is feed into an FCN to predict the density map of that scale.
 Then, the final estimation is produced by adaptive fusing the prediction from different scales.
-However, this kind of architecture remains a high computational complexity. \end{itemize}
+However, this kind of architecture remains a high computational complexity.